Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: Introduction

-The scenario for dynamic liquefaction is totally different as dam codes recommends static calculations for this assessment, considering post-seismic strength in contractive saturated tailing, avoiding the inertia effects produced by an earthquake excitation.
-In this sense, numerical deformation analyses become imperative to better understand the dynamic liquefaction vulnerability and to warranty that the designed freeboards are adequate.
+Liquefaction imposed by seismic loading is generally not analyzed as a process \cite{Bray2011}.
+Instead, the risk of liquefaction is estimated based on the (static) brittleness of the tailings.
+If the material is deemed liquefiable, static stability analyses considering post-seismic undrained shear strength are performed, \NL{without considering inertia effects at all}.
+This is a very limited approach, producing essentially the same design regardless of the seismicity of a given site.
+In this sense, numerical time-history deformation analyses become imperative to better understand the dynamic liquefaction vulnerability of a given dam and to warrant that the designed freeboard is adequate.

-One of the crucial aspects to perform dynamic liquefaction assessments relies in the selection of a proper and most representative small subset of seismic records from a usually huge data-base.
-During the developing of earthquake engineering, extensive ground motion intensity parameters have been proposed to characterize the destructive potential of a record: peak ground velocity (PGV) and peak ground acceleration (PGA), the most widespread but limited intensity magnitudes \citep{Ebrahimian2012}; Arias intensity, proportional to the total energy content of the signal \citep{Arias1990}; modified cumulative absolute velocity, being the integral of the acceleration after application of a 5 $cm/s^2$ acceleration threshold \citep{Kramer2006}; a normalized hysteretic energy, an empirical relation between dissipated shear energy and residual excess pore pressure ratio \citep{Green2000}, among many others proposals.
+One of the crucial aspects of dynamic liquefaction assessments is the selection of a proper and representative set of seismic records as input for the time-history deformation analyses.
+Several ground motion intensity measures (IMs) have been proposed to characterize the destructive potential of a record: peak ground velocity (PGV) and peak ground acceleration (PGA) are the most widespread but limited IMs \citep{Ebrahimian2012}; Arias intensity (AI), proportional to the total energy content of the signal \citep{Arias1990}; modified cumulative absolute velocity (CAV and CAV5), the latter being the integral of the acceleration after application of a 5 $cm/s^2$ acceleration threshold \citep{Kramer2006}; a normalized hysteretic energy, an empirical relation between dissipated shear energy and residual excess pore pressure ratio \citep{Green2000}, among many others.

-In the context of liquefiable soils, new approaches has been studied and discussed in recently published papers.
-Kramer et al. \cite{Kramer2016} reviews procedures to detect the time of liquefaction triggering, comparing their performance with empirical methods.
-The research is focused on signal analysis using short term Fourier transform (STFT), spectrograms, wavelets transforms and Stockwell spectrum procedures, showing that the mean frequency content tends to reduce in signals recorded above a liquefied stratum \citep{Kramer2018384,MEZAFAJARDO2019292,ozener2020}.
+In the context of liquefiable soils, new approaches have been proposed recently.
+Kramer et al. \cite{Kramer2016} \NL{review} procedures to detect the time of liquefaction triggering, comparing their performance with empirical methods.
+The research is focused on signal analysis using \NL{short-term} Fourier transform (STFT), spectrograms, wavelets transforms and Stockwell spectrum procedures, showing that the mean frequency content tends to reduce in signals recorded above a liquefied stratum \citep{Kramer2018384,MEZAFAJARDO2019292,ozener2020}.